PiterWeb/RemoteController/README.md

 ### Prerequisites

-You must have Wails CLI, NodeJS and Golang installed.
+You must have Wails CLI, NodeJS, npm and Golang installed.

 ### How to